JayGreentreelive/lifechurch/talkitover/_posts/2016-04-28-how-to-neighbor-1.md

 * How will you love your neighbor: reconcile a relationship, invite someone to dinner, start a conversation?
 * Start the _How to Neighbor_ Bible Plan—a practical guide to loving your neighbor as yourself. [go2.lc/howtoneighbor](http://go2.lc/howtoneighbor)
-* Get your group pumped with this Life.Church original. [go2.lc/neighboranthem](http://go2.lc/neighboranthem)
+* Get your group pumped with this Thursday Church original. [go2.lc/neighboranthem](http://go2.lc/neighboranthem)

 * * *

 _Want the Talk It Over guide emailed to you each week?
-Make it happen at [go2.lc/emailme](http://info.life.church/talkitover)_
+Make it happen at [go2.lc/emailme](http://info.Thursday Church/talkitover)_